Skip to content

 ValidationResult full = plan.validate(node);

-ValidationResult failFast = plan.validate(node, ValidationOptions.FAILFAST);
+ValidationResult failfast = plan.validate(node, true, false);

-• $ref
+• same-document $ref

 • JSON Pointer fragments such as #/$defs/user

-• references to other compiled resources in a SchemaRegistry
+• external resources registered in a SchemaRegistry

 java